Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: On DMD-DFT equivalence

-The definition of the matrix \(\mymat{C}_{\rm ms}\) in \cref{eq:msub_Vandermonde_simple} belies the intricacies of mean subtraction that are detailed in \cref{tab:4_possibilities_of_msub}.
+Now, we proceed to connect the range of \(\mymat{C}_{\rm ms}\) to those of \(\mymat{C}\) and \(\mymat{C}_{\not \owns 1}\).
+The definition of \(\mymat{C}_{\rm ms}\) in \cref{eq:KMF__of__Z_ms} belies the intricacies of mean subtraction that are detailed in \cref{tab:4_possibilities_of_msub}.
 Starting with the matrix \(\mymat{C}\), it is possible to gain (Case I) or lose (Case IV) a column.
 An existing column may be modified (Case II) or there may no effect whatsoever (Case III).
-Fortunately, it is sufficient to only understand the relationship between the column spaces of \(\mymat{C}_{\rm ms},~\mymat{C}\) and their sub-matrices in order to study the under and just sampled regimes.
+Fortunately, we need only understand the relationship between the column spaces of \(\mymat{C}_{\rm ms},~\mymat{C}\) and their sub-matrices. \begin{proposition} Suppose \PsiLiesInNRSpanOfrDistinctKEFs\, and \ICBeSpectrallyInformative.
+Then,